Use the information in this section to inspect Elasticsearch requests and find solutions to common problems.

 - Ensure fill color and border color are distinguishable from map tiles.
 It’s hard to see white features on a white background.

-- Ensure your tile server has configured Cross-Origin Resource Sharing (CORS) so tile requests from your Kibana domain have permission to access your tile server domain.
+- When using a custom tile service, ensure your tile server has configured Cross-Origin Resource Sharing (CORS) so tile requests from your Kibana domain have permission to access your tile server domain.

-- Ensure tiles have the required coordinate system.
+- Ensure custom vector and tile services have the required coordinate system.
 Vector data must use EPSG:4326 and tiles must use EPSG:3857.